madonius/spaceapi-status-telegram-bot/README.md

    ```bash
    cp config.json.example config.json
    ```
-1. Replace the dummy entries in the fiels with their respective entry
+1. Replace the dummy entries in the files with their respective entry
 1. Run the script:
    ```bash
    ./statusbot.py